LIISim/LIISim.github.io/index.md

   - image_path: /assets/screenshots/2017-07-31_V3.0.4_AToolTemperature.png
     alt: "placeholder image 2"
     title: "AnalysisTool: Temperature Fit"
     excerpt: "Visualization of spectral temperature fitting using Planck's law.
-Temperature traces, which are calculated in the SignalProcessing module can be analyzed and all fitting iterations can be visualized."
+Temperature traces that are calculated in the SignalProcessing module can be analyzed and all fitting iterations can be visualized."
     url: "/assets/screenshots/2017-07-31_V3.0.4_AToolTemperature.png"
 #    btn_label: "Zoom in"
 #    btn_class: "btn--primary"